 - Consider sex coaching or therapy.
 During the 1960s, one of early sex therapy’s successes was teaching “pre-orgasmic” women to come.
 If you embrace all the suggestions above and she still has problems, sex coaching or therapy usually help.
 If you’re unfamiliar with sex coaching and therapy, the professional does not have sex with you and does not watch you have sex.
 Sex coaching provides helpful direction.
 Sex therapy is a form of talk-based psychotherapy.
 Both involve erotic “homework.”
 Sex coaches usually charge less than sex therapists.
 For more, read my low-cost article, An Intimate Look at Sex Therapy, and/or see the film, “Hope Springs” with Meryl Streep and Tommy Lee Jones.
 To find a sex coach near you, visit the World Association of Sex Coaches.
 To find a sex therapist, American Association of Sex Educators, Counselors, and Therapists, the Society for Sex Therapy and Research, or the American Board of Sexology..

 - “Did you come?”
-Finally, if you wonder how to recognize women’s orgasms, see my previous post.
+Finally, if you wonder how to recognize women’s orgasms, see this post.